 Artists in Schools provides opportunities for professional artists to work with young people in Victorian primary and secondary schools.
 It involves school communities in creative partnership projects while providing students, teachers and artists with diverse and challenging learning experiences.
 The program generates innovative ways to engage students across the curriculum from Foundation to Year 10.

-The program provides funding of $10,000 for schools to engage an artist for approximately 20 days to work with students and teachers on a creative project, which may be in any art form.
+The program provides funding of $10,000 for schools to engage an artist for approximately 20 days to work with students and teachers on a creative project in any art form.
 The program generates innovative ways to engage students across the curriculum and provides students, teachers and artists with diverse and challenging experiences.

-If a school received Artists in Schools or Extended Schools Residencies funding for 2013, 2012 or 2011, it is ineligible to apply for funding for 2014.
+If a school received Artists in Schools or Extended Schools Residencies funding for 2015, 2014 or 2013, it is ineligible to apply for funding for 2016.

 Artists may work in any art form or combination of art forms, including literature, visual arts, performing arts and new media.

 The artist must be a practicing professional artist who relates well to young people and communicates, discusses and demonstrates their art with ease.
 Artists are required to have a Working with Children Check to work in a school.

 Performances or workshops that are identical, or very similar to those that the artist provides regularly in schools on a commercial basis will not be supported.

 In a school an artist acts as a facilitator, catalyst, resource or model.
 The artist demonstrates and shares insight into the skills and processes as well as the ideas and aesthetics involved in producing a work of art.
 If a collaborative work is created the artist should maintain the overall artistic direction.

 The artist enriches teaching practice by passing on skills and knowledge through formal or informal teacher professional learning sessions.
 Routine classroom duties are the responsibility of the school not the artist.
 A teacher is expected to be present when the artist is working with students.